 Col des Montets

 High, wide and open on the Swiss border, the Col des Montets has a beautiful view over the Mont Blanc massif.
 Huge glacial boulders are dotted around – it’s a popular bouldering spot.
 Small ponds and streams are bordered with flowers, and the old, widely spaced larch trees give it a distinctly different feel to the rest of the valley.
 It’s a lovely place for a picnic.
 A chalet contains nature exhibitions and books, and provides drinks and toilets.
 The “Chemin des Diligences” is a very accessible walk here, leading to the Vallorcine train station.
+Many other wonderful walks can be started here, notably an adventurous alternative route to Lac Blanc.
 Access: train to Le Buet, bus to Col des Montets, or car

 Photo from the Col des Montets by Guilhem Vellut, used with kind permission under Creative Commons.